openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 * The **Debugger** component, which will supply corresponding binaries plus connection and initialization parameters.

-**Current status:** Initial development by Alexander Fedorov operational, with minimal examples and using the upstream compiler tool chain.
+**Status as of September 2021:** Initial development by Alexander Fedorov operational, with minimal examples and using the upstream compiler tool chain.
 Debugger integration for the development board will be required, and cannot be started until this is fully specified, nor tested until hardware is available.
 Symbiflow tooling (see [Component 5](#component-5---symbiflow-tooling)) support will require additional work

 ### Component 2 - Compiler tool chain

 For the first version of the tool chain, this will be the standard upstream GNU tool chain, combined with the upstream newlib library for bare metal use.

 The first version of the newlib library will work directly to the board hardware.
 A small amount of work to specialize newlib for the hardware (C start up code, variants to drive output to the UART) will be required.
-Future versions of the SDK will drive the hardware via the HAL.
+Future releases of the SDK will drive the hardware via the HAL.
 Hardware will be required to allow the tool chain to be regression tested for the CORE-V MCU.

-**Current status:** The standard upstream GNU tool chain for RISC-V is available from [Embecosm](https://www.embecosm.com/).
+**Status as of September 2021:** The standard upstream GNU tool chain for RISC-V is available from [Embecosm](https://www.embecosm.com/).
 This includes the upstream newlib, which is intended for QEMU simulator use and includes compilation for the proposed RISC-V semihosting protocol.

 ### Component 3 - Hardware Abstraction Layer (HAL)

 The first version of the SDK will not include the HAL, since it will not be ready in time.
+It is not just the timing of HAL availability, since this component will in turn require changes to the compiler tool chain, FreeRTOS kernel and FreeRTOS drivers.

+It is worth noting that HAL development is difficult, and has to be right first time.
+This requires extensive testing with many different communities of potential users.

 ### Component 4 - FreeRTOS

 This is a combination of the kernel and drivers for the various devices on the development kit board (UART, WiFi, LEDs).
 The first version will be a direct port to the hardware, subsequent versions will sit on top of the HAL.

-**Current status:** The FreeRTOS kernel for PULP has been ported to CORE-V MCU, but has been blocked by hardware issues.
+**Status as of September 2021:** The FreeRTOS kernel for PULP has been ported to CORE-V MCU, but has been blocked by hardware issues.
 No CORE-V MCU drivers have been written.
 Note that development of drivers will require the specification of the devices to be finalized, and testing of drivers will require physical hardware.

 ### Component 5 - Symbiflow tooling

 Support for Symbiflow tooling will require work in the IDE to allow access to the tools.
 This proposal assumes that standard upstream tools will be used.

-No work is required specifically for this component.
-It forms part of [Component 1](#component-1---openhw-ide-and-debugger), [Component 6](#component-6---documentation) and [Component 7](#component-7---examplesapplications).
+This is a "virtual" component.
+The tasks to deliver it form part of [Component 1](#component-1---openhw-ide-and-debugger), [Component 6](#component-6---documentation) and [Component 7](#component-7---examplesapplications).

 ### Component 6 - Documentation

 This is one of the critical components to the out-of-box experience.

 This includes getting started guides, user manuals, and the wiki for user contributions.
+Whilst it is documentation of the SDK, like all SDK components it is intimately connected to the physical product of which it is part.
 It includes documentation in a range of formats:

 - printed text;
 - online text;